justapotato213/Jump-of-Fate/README.md

 1. Follow steps 1-4 in [playing](https://github.com/justapotato213/Jump-of-Fate/edit/main/README.md#playing).
 2. Open [LevelGenerator/imageGenerator.py](LevelGenerator/imageGenerator.py).
 3. Edit the code (imageGenerator.py) using an IDE of your choice.
+4. Add slices in the form of .jpg images inside (Input_Images) folder.
+5. Once you run (imageGenerator.py), generated levels will be saved in the (Levels) folder.
 ## Notes
 ### Game
 - The level generation is handled by the WorldGen.cs file.